Sensory Processing Disorder (SPD): Signs, Symptoms and Help

 Ask parents of kids with learning and behavioral disorders if their children experience problems with sensory processing and many of them will answer with a resounding "yes".
 While it is widely accepted that most children with Autism Spectrum Disorders have trouble integrating sensory input, the fact that children who aren’t on the spectrum also experience these issues to varying degrees is now being examined more closely by the medical community.

-Who experiences sensory processing disorders (SPD)?
+What is sensory processing disorders (SPD)?

 Did you know 1 in 6 children experience sensory symptoms that interference with everyday functioning?
 While all children can seem quirky or particular about their likes and dislikes, children with Sensory Processing Disorder (also called Sensory Integration Dysfunction) will be so severely affected by their sensory preferences that it interferes with their normal, everyday functioning.